pioneers/runtime/docs/docs/api.md

   Robot.sleep(10) #stops the execution of any other functions for a specified number of seconds
     Robot.set_value(motor, velocity_a, 0)
 ```
+For more recources please refer to the [Software Hub Autonomous Guide](https://pioneers.berkeley.edu/competition/SoftwareHub/Teleop/)

-## `TELEOP` Phase
+## `TELEOP` Period
-  The teleoperated or `TELEOP` phase is used anytime remote input via a controller or keyboard is used.
+  The teleoperated or `TELEOP` period is used anytime remote input via a controller or keyboard is used.
 The `teleop_main()` function runs in a loop until the teleoperated period has completed.

   This code is most useful when a student would like to use controller or keyboard input to control their robot on the gamefield.

 ```py
 motor = "//INSERT MOTOR ID HERE//"